 Together with Jonathan Gray (University of Wisconsin), Young co-edited the volume Breaking Boundaries in Political Entertainment Studies (2013).
 She is cofounder (with Matthew Baum at Harvard) of vMOBilize.org, an online voter mobilization game that capitalizes on social networks and gaming theory to engage politically disengaged audiences in the political process.
 During the 2012 election, she worked with FlackCheck.org to to debunk inaccurate political claims through satire and parody.

 Danna grew up in New Hampshire and graduated Summa Cum Laude from the University of New Hampshire in 1998 with a double major in Political Science and French.
-She moved to Philadelphia in 1999 to pursue her Ph.D. at the University of Pennsylvania's Annenberg School for Communication under Dr. Joseph Cappella.
-She earned her PhD from Penn in 2007 and is now an Assistant Professor at the University of Delaware where she teaches classes in mass communication, politics and entertainment, and media effects.
+She moved to Philadelphia in 1999 to pursue her Ph.D. at the University of Pennsylvania's Annenberg School for Communication.
+Danna has been a professor at the University of Delaware since 2006.

 She is also an improvisational comedian, performing regularly with the improv comedy troupe, ComedySportz Philadelphia, since 1999.

-Danna lives in the Jersey suburbs of Philadelphia with her husband, PJ, and their two children, Baxter and Edie.
+Danna lives outside of Philadelphia with her husband and their two children.